sdsc-hpc-students/REHS2022/README.md

 The students will learn the basics of parallel computing, learn about Jupyter notebooks, and the basics of AI.
 The research components will include:
 * contribute to the body of knowledge needed for hosting live, dynamic, interactive services that interface to HPC systems
 * to develop interactive notebooks that will run on the ICICLE system.

-Number of students to be supported: 2-4

-## Name of lead person overseeing the student's research:
-Mary Thomas, Ph.D., Expanse and TSCC Training lead, and Computational Data Scientist in the Data-Enabled Scientific Computing Division.

 ### Names, organizations, and roles of others who may provide additional mentoring for the student:
 * Andreas Goetz, Ph.D, Director, Computational Chemistry Laboratory